 In phase 2 the themes of this subproject will be determined in consultation with the researchers of the other subprojects.
 After a revised and definitive project description is made, archival research will be at the centre of this phase.
 How the findings will be reported will be determined in consultation with the programme management.
 Independent publication – for example, articles in journals or in edited volumes – is among the possibilities.

-The researchers carrying out the subproject International Political Context are Jeroen Kemperman (NIOD) and Tom van den Berge (KITLV).
+The researchers carrying out the subproject International Political Context are Jeroen Kemperman, Tom van den Berge and Emma Keizer.